frictionlessdata/frictionless-py/docs/guides/describing-data.md

   metadata_validate
 ```

-This class exists for subclassing and here is important points that will help to work with metadata objects and design and write new metadata classes:
+This class exists for subclassing, and here are some important points that will help you work with metadata objects and design and write new metadata classes:
-- to bind default values to a property it's possible to use `metadata_attach` (see e.g. the `Schema` class)
+- to bind default values to a property it is possible to use `metadata_attach` (see e.g. the `Schema` class)
 - during the initialization a descriptor is processed by `metadata_extract`
 - metadata detect any shallow update and call `metadata_process`
 - checking for validity or errors will trigger `metadata_validate`
-- functions exporting to json and yaml are available be default
+- functions exporting to json and yaml are available by default
 - `metadata_profile` can be set to a JSON Schema
 - `metadata_Error` can be set to an Error class

 ## Metadata Classes

-Frictionless has many classes that is derived from the `Metadata` class.
-It means that all of them can be treated as a metadata object with getters and setters, `to_json` and `to_yaml` function, and other Metadata's API.
-See "API Reference" for more information about these classes:
+Frictionless has many classes that are derived from the `Metadata` class.
+This means that all of them can be treated as a metadata objects with getters and setters, `to_json` and `to_yaml` function, and other Metadata's API.
+See ["API Reference"](../references/api-reference.md) for more information about these classes:

 - Package
 - Resource